Ray Lewis (youth worker): Misconduct allegations

 On 3 July 2008, Mayor of London Boris Johnson announced an independent inquiry into multiple allegations including financial misconduct, to be headed by Martin Narey, the former chief of the Prison and Probation Service.

-The allegations included claims that Lewis was entrusted with £25,000 from a woman in the congregation in the Parish of St Matthew, West Ham in the Diocese of Chelmsford.
+The allegations included claims that Lewis had been entrusted with £25,000 from a woman in the congregation in the Parish of St Matthew, West Ham in the Diocese of Chelmsford.
 Lewis also claimed in his official biography to be a Justice of the Peace, which was later denied by the Ministry of Justice.
 The financial allegations were denied by Lewis as 'complete rubbish' and as an attempt to 'smear' his reputation.

 It also emerged that he had been barred from working in the Church of England after allegations of financial and sexual misconduct.
 Lewis was placed on the Lambeth and Bishopthorpe Register—the so-called "Lambeth List"—which prohibits people from public ministry and preaching, from 1999 to 2005.

 On 4 July 2008, Lewis resigned as a result of these allegations of misconduct.
 He returned to work for Boris Johnson in a voluntary role as "ambassador for mentoring" in 2010 before taking a similar paid position in 2013, working one day per week for a salary of £20,000.

 Lewis was one of nine of Boris Johnson's aides to receive approximately £50,000 as a "golden goodbye" after Johnson's last term as mayor.